Shougo/ddc-filter-sorter_head/README.md

-# ddc-filter-sorter_dup
+# ddc-filter-sorter_head

-It is dup order sorter.
-The higher is the duplicated word.
+The higher is the head matched word.

 NOTE: It must be "postFilters".